Thumbnail image

 Berkeleytime

 Berkeleytime is UC Berkeley’s largest course enrollment platform, serving over 45,000 students.
-In a recent survey, some students reported small inconsistencies across the platform’s web and mobile interfaces as we prepared to launch the beta version.
-To address this, my team and I decided to define Berkeleytime's first ever design system to bridge the gaps between design and frontend implementation, ensuring a more cohesive UI across all pages ahead of our beta release Spring 2026.
+To address small inconsistencies across the platform’s web and mobile interfaces, my team decdied to define Berkeleytime's first ever design system to bridge the gaps between design and frontend implementation, ensuring a more cohesive UI across all pages ahead of our beta release Spring 2026.

 Role